Body Butter vs. Lotion: Which Is Right for Your Skin? Understanding Texture, Hydration & When to Use Each

 Body butter is an anhydrous (water-free) moisturizer made from rich plant butters like shea, cocoa, or mango, combined with nourishing oils.
 Because it contains no water, it doesn't require preservatives and delivers concentrated emollient and occlusive benefits.

-Think of body butter as a protective barrier that locks in moisture and shields your skin from environmental stressors.
-It's ideal for very dry skin, cold climates, and areas prone to cracking (like elbows, knees, and heels).
+Think of body butter as a rich, cushiony layer that helps lock in moisture and supports the look and feel of soft, supple skin.
+It's ideal for very dry-feeling skin, cold climates, and areas that tend to feel rough or dry (like elbows, knees, and heels).

 Key Benefits of Body Butter: